 - YOU MAY ALSO LIKE: Best SSDs Under $100

 Samsung is the world leader in mobile phones and holds the largest global market share for SSDs.
 Overall, Samsung ranks a close second in the world for consumer electronics, just behind Apple, and has been in business for 84 years.

 With such a reputation, Samsung earns the top spot on our list as their products have been tried and tested for nearly three generations and there is no sign of them slowing down.
 Just the opposite actually, Samsung has repeatedly invented and mass-produced many world firsts when it comes to consumer electronics and information technology.

 This sets large precedence for smaller brands.
 But, Samsung wasn’t always the multinational conglomerate it is today.
 In fact, it had very humble beginnings as a grocery trading company.

 History of Samsung

-Around this time Samsung began investing heavily in research and development which vaulted the company to the forefront of IT development and paved the way for their semiconductor industry.
+Around this time, Samsung began investing heavily in research and development, which vaulted the company to the forefront of IT development and paved the way for the semiconductor industry.
 Since then, Samsung has remained near the top of the global tech leaderboards.

 By 2002 Samsung had reached number one in the flash memory market thanks to its innovative 1GB NAND flash memory and years in the DRAM market.
-In 2006 Samsung was the first company in the world to mass produce consumer SSDs which had up to 32GB of storage.
+In 2006 Samsung was the first company in the world to mass-produce consumer SSDs that had up to 32GB of storage.